-In 2018, Rep. Robinson successfully flipped District 6 Democratic for the first time in nearly 40 years.
-In the process, he became the first African American to represent this suburban district, where the black voting population is less than seven percent.
-Rep. Robinson is running for re-election in 2020 to continue to fight to increase investment in Ohio schools, make it easier to start and grow a small business, and protect our healthcare.
+In 2018, Rep. Robinson successfully flipped his district Democratic for the first time in nearly 40 years.
+In the process, he became the first African American to represent the suburban district.
+Rep. Robinson is running for re-election in 2022 to continue to expand educational opportunities for all Ohio students, work for economic stability for Ohio families, and fight for equal opportunities for all Ohioans.

 Born and raised in Northeast Ohio, Phil saw firsthand how sacrifice, dedication, and perseverance make it possible to live the American dream.
 Like many other African Americans, his parents’ families migrated from the South to the North for opportunities and they stayed for the community.
 Phil learned the values of family, hard work, and service from his parents who worked overtime and nights to move their family from the inner city of Cleveland to the suburb of Bedford Heights.
 Phil watched his parents sacrifice to give him and his sister a chance at a quality education and a better way of life.

 After graduating from Gilmour Academy – and with the help of an academic scholarship, work-study programs, and summer jobs – Phil earned his undergraduate degree in finance from The George Washington University in Washington, D.C.